SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-    "advance$" OR "advancing" OR "develop$" OR "developing" OR "promot*" OR "encourag*" OR "facilitat*" OR "ensur*" OR "attain*" OR "achiev*" OR "build* capacit*" OR "capacit* building$" OR "capacit* OR development*" OR "establish*" OR "implement*" OR "adopt*" OR "raise" OR "raising" OR "raised" OR "boost*" OR "reform$" OR "reforming" OR "reformed" OR "offer*"
+    "advance$" OR "advancing" OR "develop$" OR "developing" OR "promot*" OR "encourag*" OR "facilitat*" OR "ensur*" OR "attain*" OR "achiev*" OR "build* capacit*" OR "capacit* building$" OR "capacit* OR development*" OR "establish*" OR "implement*" OR "adopt*" OR "raise" OR "raising" OR "raised" OR "boost*" OR "reform$" OR "reforming" OR "reformed" OR "offer*" OR "heighten*" )
-   )
 NEAR/5
    ("manage$" OR "control*" OR "regulat*" OR "legislat*" OR "govern$" OR "monitor*" OR "surveillanc*" OR